September 9th, 2020

 Cedar Peaks Mortgage, Mark Pullin – #AskAPrivateLender Podcast, Ep 3

-Welcome to the 3rd episode of #AskAPrivateLender Podcast brought to you by Mortgage Automator.
+Welcome to the 3rd episode of the #AskAPrivateLender Podcast brought to you by Mortgage Automator.
 In this episode, we left the Greater Toronto Area and got a glimpse of the lending landscape out on the Canadian West Coast.
 We talked to Mark Pullin, the Co-Owner of Cedar Peaks Mortgage, lending in Alberta and B.C.
 Mark has been in the private lending industry for over 20 years and has seen a lot of ups and downs, which is quite relevant in today’s world.

 We talked about Mark’s diverse career path, how the industry has changed over the years, the work ethic that contributed to his success, the deals that Cedar Peaks lends on, and much more!